Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/quick-start.md

 Preferred OS:

 * Ubuntu - all our test and production servers are on Ubuntu.
-* Our developer machines run Ubuntu/RedHat/Mac OS X, so these should be ok too.
+* Our developer machines run Ubuntu/RedHat/Mac OS X.

 ## 1. Get access to the system components